-What kind of help is there?
+What kind of help do we require?

 On some days we may visit other projects and help out there.
 The work will be similar.

 The short term volunteers have a sleep-out facing sunny North with 2 bunk beds that accommodates 4 people from Monday to Friday.
 A long-term volunteer has a separate single bedroom close by.
 You'll have shared use of the kitchen, bathroom, laundry, lounge and deck.
-Please not that we use compost toilets, and a sun-heated shower (only warm when the sun shines) - BUT will be building a fire-heated shower for winter.
+Please note that we use compost toilets, and a sun-heated shower (only warm when the sun shines) - BUT will be building a fire-heated shower for winter.

 We are situated in a beautiful area with easy access to the Marlborough Sounds for outdoor activities, and 10 mins away from the ferry that crosses from Picton to Wellington.